Career Connections

 strategy

-Bonner Alumni Panel at 2024 Summer Leadership Institute, Oberlin College
+Bonner Alumni from seven institutions shared their insights with students, faculty, and administrators at the 2024 Summer Leadership Institute, Oberlin College

 background

-Research involving graduates' success in the workplace and other post-graduate opportunities has further punctuated the connection with experiential learning and community engagement.
-A 2014 large-scale study of graduates in the U.S. conducted by Gallup Inc. and Purdue University found six factors most correlated to graduates success.
+Research involving graduates' success in the workplace has further punctuated the connection with experiential learning and community engagement.
+For instance, one of the largest studies of graduates in the U.S. conducted in 2014 by Gallup Inc. and Purdue University found six factors most correlated to graduates’ success.
 As the Great Jobs, Great Lives report states:

 “If employed graduates feel their college prepared them well for life outside of it, the odds that they are engaged at work rise nearly three times.
 Experiences in college that contribute to feeling prepared for life after college, such as internships or jobs where students are able to apply what they are learning in the classroom, active involvement in extracurricular activities and organizations, and working on a project that took a semester or more to complete are part of this preparation.”